Rishi Sunak says there is now a 'very good basis' for restoring Stormont after talks with DUP

-Prime Minister says there is now a 'very good basis' for restoring Stormont after DUP talks
+Prime Minister Rishi Sunak says there is now a 'very good basis' for restoring Stormont after DUP talks

+On Monday the DUP leader said the party’s discussions with the government would recommence this week.

 "We have held talks with the DUP and believe that significant progress has been made and that there is now a very good basis for the executive to be restored.“I thank him for his comments about the £3 billion financial package and with that there is a real chance to restore the executive, resolve pay for public sector workers rapidly and get Northern Ireland and its public services moving again.”

+Michelle O’Neill – who would be first minister if Stormont returns – said it is clear the substantive talks between the UK Government and the DUP have concluded.

+The Sinn Fein MLA said she is “ready to lead” in a restored Executive – and called on the DUP to make the “right decision”.

-In Monday’s statement, Sir Jeffrey Donaldson also said: “We remain focused on getting a fair and balanced outcome.
+On Monday Sir Jeffrey Donaldson said the DUP “remain focused on getting a fair and balanced outcome.
 Our goal throughout this process has been to restore Northern Ireland’s place within the UK Internal Market as set out in our Manifesto.

 “Northern Ireland should never have been subjected to arrangements that not one unionist MLA supported.